crazyoptimist/crazyoptimist-github-io/content/post/2019/how-to-setup-lamp-stack-on-centos-7-right-way.md

 categories: ["devops"]
 ---

-Today I am going to follow up the procedures to setup standard LAMP stack on CentOS 7.
+This post shows how to setup a standard LAMP stack on CentOS 7.

 For the latest version of phpMyAdmin:

 ```bash